 Buddleja Crispa

-This beautiful, drought tolerant shrub is grown as much for its handsome foliage as for its flowers, pretty though they are.
-In our Heronswood garden, it has made an upright shrub some 300cm x 200cm.
-The new leaves are like white felt which as they age turn grey.
+This beautiful drought-tolerant shrub is grown as much for its handsome foliage as for its flowers, pretty though they are.
+In our Heronswood garden, it has made a 3m x 2m upright shrub.
+The new leaves are like white felt, which turn grey as they age.
 The 50cm long panicles of pink flowers.
-During spring prune to 1.2 metres after flowering.
+Prune to 1.2 metres after flowering.
+A tough survivor, even in less ideal conditions, and an excellent choice for coastal gardens or exposed gardens.

-This plant is a tough survivor, even in less ideal conditions.
-Excellent choice for coastal gardens or exposed gardens.
 Prefers full sun but will also grow in part shade.
 Buddleja crispa is very easily grown in a wide variety of soils.
 From sandy to clay based soils and including good garden loam or limestone-based soils.
 Because it is also tolerant of a wide range of soil pH, from acid to alkaline.
 Prefers good drainage and so is not suitable for permanently waterlogged positions.